CharlesGodwin/pymagnum/README.md

 You need to import the magnum module, instantiate the class with optional parameters (more documentation soon) and then get an instance of the models for processing.
 If you need a time series just loop around the getDevices() method.

 ## Feedback
 Your feedback is important.
-I want to hear the goood, the bad and the ugly.
+I want to hear the good, the bad and the ugly.
 I would also  like to knoe of any enhancements you would like.
 The  way to provide open feed back is to create an issue at https://github.com/CharlesGodwin/pymagnum/issues

 Copyright (c) 2018-2019 Charles Godwin <magnum@godwin.ca>